 - Cable tool.

 Collecting and interpreting natural gamma logs.

-Collecting and processing data for a 28 hour pumping test with fourteen monitoring wells.
+Collecting and processing data for a 24-48 hour aquifer pumping test with fourteen monitoring wells.

 Deploying and processing data from state-of-the-art water level loggers.

 Conducting pneumatic and physical slug tests and analyzing the data.

 Collecting and analyzing ground water samples utilizing low-flow sampling techniques.

 Observing and evaluating environmental remediation and monitoring systems from a variety of industrial sites.